 I could go on for pages and pages.
-My point is, these are all examples of people coming together—without any direction or assistance from the state or national governments—in order to help one another during and after a devastating event.
+My point is, these are all examples of people coming together—without any direction or assistance from the state or national governments, much less assistance from large private corporations—in order to help one another during and after a devastating event.
 Only later, after days, did the National Guard, public utilities, road crews, and so on appear to assist these local communities.
 (To be clear: I’m not romanticizing local self-sufficiency.
 The infrastructure of these towns will only be rebuilt in the coming months with outside assistance.)

 Now, I almost didn’t write this post, because I felt the stories were almost too cheesy or heart-warming.
 But there are some larger issues at stake.

 First, of course, is the issue of collectivity itself.
 In Vermont (but also in many other places, during and after many different kinds of disasters), we witness people coming together in various kinds of collectivities that remain hidden in “normal” everyday life.
 What is it that keeps such collectivities hidden from view (such that we can refer to the United States as a uniformly individualist nation), and what is that allows them to exist and to flourish (against, it often seems, all odds in a get-what-you-can-as-quickly-as-you-can-and-to-hell-with-the-consequences-for-others capitalist nation)?
 And how is it that people are able to react and organize so quickly to help one another and to rebuild the infrastructure necessary for the community to survive and to continue?